SumavisionQ5/GNGEO-PLUS/README.md

 # GNGEO-PLUS

-A NeoGeo Emulator for FC100S.
+A NeoGeo Emulator for Allwinner F1C100S Handheld.